d3plus/d3plus-website/_examples/d3plus-axis/tickFormat/index.md

 [width]: 600
 [height]: 300

-# Setting Custom Ticks
+# Tick Label Formatting

-The default tick formatter can be overridden by passing a function to the [.tickFormat( )](https://github.com/d3plus/d3plus-axis#Axis.tickFormat) method.
+The default label format can be overridden by passing a function to the [.tickFormat( )](https://github.com/d3plus/d3plus-axis#Axis.tickFormat) method.
 The function is passed the numeric value of each label (which in the case of dates is the number of milliseconds since midnight on January 1, 1970).

 ```js
 var dateRange = ["06/30/2015", "08/31/2016"];